Mario Buatta: Career

 Buatta worked for Elisabeth C. Draper and then for Keith Irvine, and started his own business in 1963.
 He designed interiors for clients including Mariah Carey, Henry Ford II, Malcolm Forbes, Barbara Walters, Nelson Doubleday, Samuel Irving Newhouse, Sr., Charlotte Ford, and Billy Joel.
-In 1988 with Mark Hampton he oversaw the interior redecoration of Blair House in Washington, D.C.
+In 1988, he and Mark Hampton oversaw the interior redecoration of Blair House in Washington, D.C.
 His most extensive work was Carolands, a 92-room chateau located in Hillsborough, California.
 In addition to his work for clients, he licensed a wide range of products, including a telephone.

 Known as the "Prince of Chintz" for his use of lush floral prints, and also as the "King of Clutter", Buatta was greatly influenced by English interior design, especially the Regency period, and known for rooms that evoked the English country house.

 Buatta was unusual in the interior design profession in working almost alone, and described himself as "married to [his] business".
 He was a mainstay of the Kips Bay Decorator Showhouse and from 1977 to 1991 chaired The Winter Show, greatly increasing its prominence as an antiques and design venue.